Rotational–vibrational coupling: Conservation of angular momentum

-In the section 'Energy conversions in rotational-vibrational coupling' the dynamics is followed by keeping track of the energy conversions.
-It is often pointed out in textbooks that the increase of angular velocity on contraction is in accordance with the principle of conservation of angular momentum.
+In the earlier section titled 'Energy conversions', the dynamics is followed by keeping track of the energy conversions.
+The increase of angular velocity on contraction is in accordance with the principle of conservation of angular momentum.
 Since there is no torque acting on the circling weights, angular momentum is conserved.
 However, this disregards the causal mechanism, which is the force of the extended spring, and the work done during its contraction and extension.

-Similarly, when a cannon is fired, the projectile will shoot out of the barrel towards the target, and the barrel will recoil, in accordance with the principle of conservation of momentum.
+Similarly, when a cannon is fired, the projectile will shoot out of the barrel toward the target, and the barrel will recoil, in accordance with the principle of conservation of momentum.
 This does not mean that the projectile leaves the barrel at high velocity because the barrel recoils.
 While recoil of the barrel must occur, as described by Newton's third law, it is not a causal agent.

 The causal mechanism is in the energy conversions: the explosion of the gunpowder converts potential chemical energy to the potential energy of a highly compressed gas.
 As the gas expands, its high pressure exerts a force on both the projectile and the interior of the barrel.
 It is through the action of that force that potential energy is converted to kinetic energy of both projectile and barrel.

 In the case of rotational-vibrational coupling, the causal agent is the force exerted by the spring.
 The spring is oscillating between doing work and doing negative work.
 (The work is taken to be negative when the direction of the force is opposite to the direction of the motion.)